 - Effectively reduce energy and water consumption

-- Audit utility consumption and budget information
+- Audit utility consumption and expenditures

-- Assess building/equipment make up and efficiency
+- Assess building and equipment efficiency

 - Implement financing plan for capital investment projects

 - Provide employee awareness to maintain continued energy conservation and cost savings

 - Monitor the implementation status of energy conservation measures